cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

 To run this, first identify your docker context.
 Run command `docker context ls`.
 The output indicates whether you are using the `default` or `rootless` contexts.

-- If in `default context`, run `make run-docker-mesa target_mesa=mesa-default-docker os=ubuntu2204`.
+- If in `default context`, run `make run-docker-mesa target_mesa=mesa-gl-billiards-sim-default-docker os=ubuntu2204`.

-- Else if in `rootless context`, run `make run-docker-mesa target_mesa=mesa-rootless-docker os=ubuntu2204`
+- Else if in `rootless context`, run `make run-docker-mesa target_mesa=mesa-gl-billiards-sim-rootless-docker os=ubuntu2204`

+Connect to the virtual desktop as in the previous example.

-To start the sim, open a terminal (via the mouse icon in the upper left corner of the virtual desktop)
+To start the sim, open a terminal (via the mouse icon in the upper left corner of the virtual desktop).

 Run the following commands within the virtual desktop: